terrencepreilly/darglint/README.rst

 ::

     find . -name "*.py" | xargs darglint

-Where I’m searching all files ending in “.py” recursively from the current directory, and calling *darglint* on each one in turn.
+Where I'm searching all files ending in ".py" recursively from the current directory, and calling *darglint* on each one in turn.

 Ignoring Errors in a Docstring